-E) Cash and Cash Equivalents: We consider all highly liquid investments purchased with maturities of three months or less to be cash equivalents.
+G) Cash and Cash Equivalents: We consider all highly liquid investments purchased with maturities of three months or less to be cash equivalents.

-F) Property and Equipment: Property and equipment are stated at cost.
+H) Property and Equipment: Property and equipment are stated at cost.
 Expenditures for renewals and improvements are charged to the property accounts.
 Replacements, maintenance and repairs which do not improve or extend the life of the respective asset are expensed as incurred.
 We remove the cost and the related accumulated depreciation from the accounts for assets sold or retired and the resulting gains or losses are included in the results of operations.
 Construction-in-progress includes both construction projects and equipment not yet placed into service.

 We capitalize interest expense on major construction projects while in progress.
-We capitalized interest on major construction projects amounting to \$400,000 during 2011, \$7.6 million during 2010 and \$11.6 million during 2009.
+We capitalized interest on major construction projects and the development and implementation of electronic health records applications amounting to \$5.7 million during 2012, \$400,000 during 2011 and \$7.6 million during 2010.

 Depreciation is provided on the straight-line method over the estimated useful lives of buildings and improvements (twenty to forty years) and equipment (three to fifteen years).
-Depreciation expense (excluding discontinued operations) was \$268.5 million during 2011, \$202.8 million during 2010 and \$184.6 million during 2009.
+Depreciation expense (excluding discontinued operations) was \$270.5 million during 2012, \$262.1 million during 2011 and \$197.3 million during 2010.

-G) Long-Lived Assets: We review our long-lived assets, including amortizable intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
+I) Long-Lived Assets: We review our long-lived assets, including amortizable intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
 The assessment of possible impairment is based on our ability to recover the carrying value of our asset based on our estimate of its undiscounted future cash flow.
 If the analysis indicates that the carrying value is not recoverable from future cash flows, the asset is written down to its estimated fair value and an impairment loss is recognized.
 Fair values are determined based on estimated future cash flows using appropriate discount rates.

-H) Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
+J) Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
 Our judgments regarding the existence of impairment indicators are based on market conditions and operational performance of each reporting unit.
-We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2011 which indicated no impairment of goodwill.
-There were also no goodwill impairments during 2010 or 2009.
+We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2012 which indicated no impairment of goodwill.
+There were also no goodwill impairments during 2011 or 2010.
 Future changes in the estimates used to conduct the impairment review, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill.

-Changes in the carrying amount of goodwill for the two years ended December 31, 2011 were as follows (in thousands):
+Changes in the carrying amount of goodwill for the two years ended December 31, 2012 were as follows (in thousands):

-Acute Care Services Behavioral Health Services Total Consolidated Balance, January 1, 2010 \$389,845 \$ 342,840 \$ 732,685 Goodwill acquired during the period 510 1,895,276 1,895,786 Goodwill divested during the period (871) - (871) Adjustments to goodwill (a) (37,686) (37,686) Balance, January 1, 2011 389,484 2,200,430 2,589,914 Adjustments to goodwill (b) 37,688 37,688 Balance, December 31, 2011 \$389,484 \$2,238,118 \$2,627,602
+Acute Care Services Behavioral Health Services Total Consolidated Balance, January 1, 2011 \$389,484 \$2,200,430 \$2,589,914 Adjustments to goodwill (a) 37,688 37,688 Balance, January 1, 2012 389,484 2,238,118 2,627,602 Goodwill acquired during the period 11,110 434,551 445,661 Goodwill divested during the period (17,450) (1,902) (19,352) Adjustments to goodwill (b) (448) (16,698) (17,146) Balance, December 31, 2012 \$382,696 \$2,654,069 \$3,036,765